Children and Mental Health: Is This Just a Stage?

-Even under the best of circumstances, it can be hard to tell the difference between challenging behaviors and emotions that are consistent with typical child development and those that are cause for concern.
-It is important to remember that many disorders like anxiety, attention deficit hyperactivity disorder and depression, do occur during childhood.
-In fact, many adults who seek treatment reflect back on how these disorders affected their childhood and wish that they had received help sooner.
-In general, if a child’s behavior persists for a few weeks or longer, causes distress for the child or the child’s family, and interferes with functioning at school, at home, or with friends, then consider seeking help.
-If a child’s behavior is unsafe, or if a child talks about wanting to hurt him or herself or someone else, then seek help immediately.
+How can you tell the difference between challenging behaviors and emotions that are a normal part of growing up and those that are cause for concern?
+In general, consider seeking help if your child’s behavior persists for a few weeks or longer; causes distress for your child or your family; or interferes with your child’s functioning at school, at home, or with friends.
+If your child’s behavior is unsafe, or if your child talks about wanting to hurt themselves or someone else, seek help immediately.

 Young children may benefit from an evaluation and treatment if they:

 - Have frequent tantrums or are intensely irritable much of the time